heptarch/heptarch.github.io/drafts/demon.md

 *1869.* In the Beethoven Rooms of 76 Harley
 Street, Carey Foster anxiously regards the bluestockings assembled to learn thermodynamics.
-"Heat"---he pauses, steadies himself---"heat is not merely those sensible properties of a teapot or a fireplace, with which we are all familiar and therefore strike as too commonplace to discuss.
+"Heat"---he pauses, steadies himself, and fills the room with his voice---"heat is not merely those sensible properties of a teapot or a fireplace, with which we are all familiar and therefore strike as too commonplace to discuss.
 Heat lives in the realm of measurable phenomena; its very sensibility gives